stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

  * @param flags Flags
- * @throws IllegalStateException if this buffer is not ready for recording */ public Buffer begin(VkCommandBufferUsageFlag... flags) {
+ * @throws IllegalStateException if this buffer is not ready for recording */ public Buffer begin(VkCommandBufferUsage... flags) {
     // Check buffer can be recorded
     if(state != State.INITIAL) throw new IllegalStateException(...);